Scarcliffe: Geology

 The soil is predominantly limestone and the subsoil limestone and clay.
 The village is in a region which is underlaid by a large porous water-bearing rock structure called the Magnesian Limestone aquifer, which dips downwards to the east.
 Magnesian Limestone is so called because it contains quantities of the mineral Dolomite, which is rich in Magnesium.
 Where the aquifer comes to the surface, springs appear, and the River Poulter rises from such a spring to the south west of the village, after which it flows around the southern edge on its way to join the River Idle at Elkesley.

 Local government

 Scarcliffe has its own elected parish council.
 While this has few powers, it is consulted on all decisions affecting the village by Derbyshire County Council and Bolsover District Council, which together provide most of the local government services.
 Before a reorganisation in 1974, Scarcliffe was part of the Blackwell Rural District.

 Parliament

-The village is in the parliamentary constituency of Bolsover and elects its MEPs as part of the East Midlands region.
+The village is in the parliamentary constituency of Bolsover.